-We then discuss the relationship between perfect matchings and zigzag paths.
+We can now discuss the relationship between perfect matchings and zigzag paths.
 The following proposition is essential throughout this paper.

-\begin{proposition} [{see \cite[Theorem~3.3]{Gul},\cite[Section~9]{IU2}}] There exists a one-to-one correspondence between the set of slopes of zigzag paths on a consistent dimer model $\Gamma$ and the set of primitive side segments of the PM polygon $\Delta_\Gamma$.
-Precisely, each slope of a zigzag path is the primitive outer normal vector for each primitive side segment of $\Delta_\Gamma$.
+\begin{Proposition}[{see \cite[Theorem~3.3 and Corollary~3.8]{Gul}, \cite[Proposition~9.2 and Corollary~9.3]{IU2}}] There exists a one-to-one correspondence between the set of slopes of zigzag paths on a consistent dimer model $\Gamma$ and the set of primitive side segments of the PM polygon $\Delta_\Gamma$.
+More precisely, each slope of a zigzag path is the primitive outer normal vector for a primitive side segment of~$\Delta_\Gamma$.

-Moreover, zigzag paths having the same slope arise as the difference of two adjacent corner perfect matchings $\sfP,\sfP^\prime$ (i.e., edges in $\sfP\cup\sfP^\prime{\setminus}\sfP\cap\sfP^\prime$ forms zigzag paths).
-Thus, any corner perfect matching intersects with half of the edges constituting a certain zigzag path. \end{proposition}
+Moreover, zigzag paths having the same slope arise as the difference of two adjacent corner perfect matchings $\sfP$, $\sfP^\prime$ $($i.e., the edges in $\sfP\cup\sfP^\prime{\setminus}\sfP\cap\sfP^\prime$ form zigzag paths$)$.
+Thus, any corner perfect matching intersects with half of the edges constituting a certain zigzag path. \end{Proposition}

 For example, the zigzag path $z_1$ shown in Figure~\ref{zigzag_4b} is obtained from the pair of adjacent corner perfect matchings $(\sfP_1,\sfP_2)$ given in Figure~\ref{pm_4b}.
-Also, the zigzag paths $z_2, z_3, z_4$ are obtained by pairs $(\sfP_2,\sfP_3), (\sfP_3,\sfP_4), (\sfP_4,\sfP_1)$ respectively.
+Also, the zigzag paths $z_2$, $z_3$, $z_4$ are obtained by pairs $(\sfP_2,\sfP_3)$, $(\sfP_3,\sfP_4)$, $(\sfP_4,\sfP_1)$, respectively.

-By Proposition~\ref{zigzag_sidepolygon}, we can assign the edge of the PM polygon to each zigzag path $z$, thus we will call this the edge corresponding to $z$.
+By Proposition~\ref{zigzag_sidepolygon}, we can assign each edge of the PM polygon to a zigzag path~$z$; thus we will call this the edge corresponding to~$z$.
 In particular, the edges corresponding to zigzag paths having the same slope are all the same.